MyLovelyAxe/isaacsim_vla_ws/README.md

 3. the **obs ZMQ socket** sends the RGB images and current joint states to VLA model, i.e. [SmolVLA](git@github.com:MyLovelyAxe/lerobot.git);

-4. the **action ZMQ socket** receives the result action values for each joint of robot arm from VLA model, and sends them to topic `/joint_commmand`, as target state in Isaac Sim;
+4. the **act ZMQ socket** receives the result action values for each joint of robot arm from VLA model, and sends them to topic `/joint_commmand`, as target state in Isaac Sim;

 ---